-The Future results of the Combined Companies May Be Adversely Impacted if We Do Not Effectively Manage Our Expanded Operations.
+The Future results of Acquired Companies May Be Adversely Impacted if We Do Not Effectively Manage Our Expanded Operations.

-Following the completion of the CoreBiome, Diversigen and Novosanis acquisitions, the size of our business has increased and these acquisitions are expected to enhance our growth in future periods.
+Following the completion of recent acquisitions, the size of our business has increased and these acquisitions are expected to enhance our growth in future periods.
 Our ability to successfully manage this expanded business will depend, in part, upon management's ability to design and implement strategic initiatives that address not only the integration of the two companies, but also the increased scale and scope of the combined businesses with its associated increased costs and complexity.
-There can be no assurances that we will be successful and the CoreBiome, Diversigen and Novosanis acquisitions may have an adverse effect on the Company.
+There can be no assurances that we will be successful and the acquisitions may have an adverse effect on the Company.